Alan’s Water Purification Question

 Of course, this system won’t work out too well if you live in the desert, but seeing as you’re dealing with agricultural runoff, I presume this is not your particular case!

-2. Purifying contaminated water for survival purposes.
+2. Purifying contaminated water for at-home survival/prepper purposes

 For personal consumption, I would go with a reverse osmosis solution like this highly rated one here, on top of getting the source water from a homemade well.
 The soil will filter the larger contaminates, and the reverse osmosis process couple with ultraviolet disinfection can take care of the rest on a large enough scale for a homestead without requiring an overly complicated (or expensive) solution.